yushiangfu/study-notes/02-memory.md

    - The binary compiled from DTS
    - The format that kernel parses from during boot flow.
 - Memory Management Unit (MMU)
-   - Once it's enabled, the address CPU handles become virtual, and it takes translation to get the physical address.
+   - Once enabled, the address CPU handles become virtual, and it takes translation to get the physical address.
 - Table Look-aside Buffer (TLB)
-   - An hardware cache that helps speed up the translation of MMU.
+   - A hardware cache that helps speed up the translation of MMU.
 - Translation Table Base Register (TTBR)
    - It tells MMU the physical address of the page table.
 Whenever a context switch happens, it changes accordingly as well.